Visit Outlander Filming Locations

 For guests who would prefer to have a guided tour which adds to the rich experience of visiting historical locations, there are several Scottish tour guides who are eager to help you make the most of your visits.
 Here is a small selection for you to choose from.
 Please let us know if there are others which you experience and which provide you with an exciting trip.
 We’re very grateful to the Local Tourism Association from Dunfermline and West Fife who allowed me to go along to the Outlander familiarisation tour which they ran in November 2015 which allowed me to meet up with several locally based tour guides.

 - Afternoon Tea Tours – “The Outstanding Outlander Adventure” so much more than afternoon tea!
 Helen Fraser will design a bespoke tour for you.
-We’re very happy to recommend Helen’s tours as she has previously guided tours for guests at our Edinburgh holiday home.
+We’re very happy to recommend Helen’s tours as she has previously guided tours for guests when we ran our Edinburgh holiday home.
 For Outlander fans, she’s happy to guide you to locations for the TV Series, or to the historic locations related to events of the period

 - Clan MacKenzie Routes Tour – find out more about the MacKenzie Clan and experience the Scotland of your ancestors with Donald and Alastair Mackenzie who are based in Dunfermline, Fife.